jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_vegetation.nml.rst

    FALSE
        Vegetation areal heat capacity unlimited.

+.. nml:member:: l_sugar

+   :type: logical
+   :default: F

+   Switch for using the SUGAR carbohydrate model (:ref:`Jones et al., (2020)<References_vegetation>`)

+   TRUE
+       Respiration is calculated using the SUGAR carbohydrate model

+   FALSE
+       SUGAR is not used

+   .. note:: The option :nml:mem:`JULES_VEGETATION::l_sugar` = T
+             is still in development.
+Users should ensure that results are as expected, and provide feedback where deficiencies are identified.

 .. nml:group:: Only used with the Farquhar model of leaf photosynthesis (:nml:mem:`photo_model` = 2).